 STEP 3: Use Low Impact and Recycled Materials

-But if we use materials, then we have to consider the impact, reuse and recycling possibilities of the materials to achieve Sustainable Supply Chain.
+But if we use materials, then we have to consider the impact, reuse and recycling possibilities of the materials to achieve a Sustainable Supply Chain.

 Another – more thinking out-of-the-box – approach was used by Kenco Coffee in their eco packaging from already some years ago.
 Nowadays, we see the same approach with canned soups and other canned food.
 Compared to the standard glass jar, an Eco Refill contains 97% less packaging weight per gram of coffee.
 It reduces the overall mass of waste being sent to landfill compared to jars: this is because while the glass jar is recyclable, the jar lid is difficult to recycle (it is made of polypropylene which is not widely recycled in the UK) and so in most cases will be thrown away.
 The Eco Refill pack weighs less than the jar lid alone, so consumers who purchase the refills ultimately send less waste to landfill than those who recycle the glass jar but have to throw away the plastic lid of the glass jar.